 Public access to NCC properties is managed on a property-by-property basis, depending on the ecological sensitivity of the property and the level of public interest.

-At this time, only NCC properties in SW Alberta are available for online reservations.
+At this time, only NCC properties in southwest Alberta are available for online reservations.

 Click here to see NCC properties that are available for public access.
-Properties marked “book online” require written permission as they limit the timing and number of people accessing the property.
+Properties marked “book online” require written permission, as the timing and number of people accessing the property is limited.
 Properties marked “see property” can be accessed by the public at any time.